Frequently Asked Questions

 To learn more about financial and pension terminology, go to our Glossary of Financial and Retirement Terms.
 You can also click on an individual question or by category on this page to get more information about how your accounts in NERT operate.

-To access your account information or to enroll, type in your Social Security number (without hyphens) and Personal Identification Number (PIN) in the fields on the screen.
+To access your account information or to enroll, type in your email address and Personal Identification Number (PIN) in the fields on the screen.
 If you received a PIN previously, it remains the same.
 Once you have entered that information, your plan name will appear and you can then follow the links to the areas you wish to visit.

 If you have more than one plan in NERT (for example, a 401(k) account and a Pension), when you reach this screen you will see a drop box directing you to select which plan you wish to view.
 Click on the correct plan, and the system will re-load the page with the plan you’ve selected.
 You can now go to any of the participant screens.